A Robot Web for Distributed Many-Device Localisation: Demonstrations and Experiments in a Simulated Environment

 \subsection{Joining and Leaving the Robot Web}

-The Robot Web is fully dynamic, because each robot does not need any information about the group as a whole, so robots can join or leave freely.
-To demonstrate this, as shown in Figure~\ref{fig:add_robots}, we run our simulation in a mode where new robots are added to the web one by one.
-There are 4 widely-spread known beacons in the scene, and initially just one robot moving, which has a poor pose estimate when it wanders away from the beacons.
-We randomly add high noise to 10\% of `garbage' range bearing sensor measurements are garbage.
-New robots are then dropped into the scene, each with a ground truth pose randomly chosen within the arena.
-It has no prior information about its pose, so is initialised at the centre of the arena and starts to participate in the Robot Web.
+The Robot Web is fully dynamic because each robot does not need any information about the group as a whole, so robots can join or leave freely.
+When new robots are added, randomly into the arena, it is initialised at the centre of the arena and starts to participate in the Robot Web.
 It does not start to move until it believes that it has a good pose estimate.
-This decision is based on each robot monitoring the robust scaling of its factors, which is based on the Mahalonobis distance.
-Our implementation checks whether (a) the average scaling for all outgoing factors are $> 0.95$, and (b) that there are at least 8 different observations.
+This decision is based on each robot monitoring the robust scaling of its factors, which is based on the Mahalanobis distance.
+Our implementation checks whether (a) the average scaling for all outgoing factors is $> 0.95$, and (b) that there are at least 8 different observations.
 Until these criteria are met, the newly-added robots send empty messages on the inter-robot factors and therefore do not affect the already-initialised robots until they are confident enough to start moving and properly taking part in the web.

-We can see that once all 30 robots have been initialised, there is usually at least one robot in all areas of the scene and a strong localisation web has been produced where robots are rarely out of range of any others.
-Overall, the robot web has highly fault-tolerant behaviour, and accuracy which only gets better as more robots are involved and the whole graph has more redundancy.
+A video demonstration of this in simulation is available here:\\ \url{https://rmurai.co.uk/projects/RobotWeb#dynamic}